Virctormayank/book-scraper/README.md

 -----python scraper.py
 4. Output
 The scraped data will be saved to books.csv in the project folder.

-📈 Next Steps
-Add support for pagination (scrape all pages)

-Export additional fields like rating or image URL

 ✍️ Author
 Mayank – Python Automation & Web Scraping Developer